asmpro7/MetaDose/cran-comments.md

 Purpose:
-The MetaDose package provides tools to perform linear and nonlinear dose–response meta-regression on study-level summary data.
+The MetaDose package provides tools to perform linear and nonlinear dose-response meta-regression on study-level summary data.
 It supports both continuous outcomes (mdcont()) and binary outcomes (mdbin()).
-Users can model dose–effect relationships using linear trends or restricted cubic splines for flexible nonlinear modeling.
-The package also includes visualization of dose–response curves and convenient print() and plot() methods for inspecting results.
+Users can model dose-effect relationships using linear trends or restricted cubic splines for flexible nonlinear modeling.
+The package also includes visualization of dose-response curves and convenient print() and plot() methods for inspecting results.

 Key Functions:

-* mdcont(): Linear and nonlinear dose–response meta-regression for continuous outcomes.
+* mdcont(): Linear and nonlinear dose-response meta-regression for continuous outcomes.

-* mdbin(): Linear and nonlinear dose–response meta-regression for binary outcomes.
+* mdbin(): Linear and nonlinear dose-response meta-regression for binary outcomes.

 * print.dose(), plot.dose(): S3 methods for summarizing and plotting results returned from mdcont() and mdbin().